 Between Enterprises and Customers:

-Highly conversational chatbot apps allow enterprises to create frictionless journeys for their customers as they interact over a wide variety of digital channels and devices.
-Some development platforms enable enterprises to capture and analyze entire conversations to understand the voice of the customer.
+Highly conversational chatbot apps allow enterprises to create frictionless journeys for their customers, as they interact over a wide variety of digital channels and devices.
+Some development chatbot platforms enable enterprises to capture and analyze entire conversations to understand the voice of the customer.